learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 ```

 How can we apply this approach to our `hasTargetSum` problem?
 As we iterate
-through the numbers in the array, we can create a new object as part of our
+through the numbers in the array, we can create a **new object** as part of our
-algorithm to keep track of all the numbers we've already seen.
-Then, on the next
+algorithm to keep track of all the numbers we've already seen as **keys** on the
+object, so we can quickly check if the object has a key that we're looking for.
-iteration, we can see if any of the numbers contained in our object is a
+Then, on the next iteration, we can see if one of the numbers we've added as a
-complement to the number we're iterating over (if it adds up to the target
+key to our object is a complement to the number we're iterating over (if it adds
-number).
+up to the target number).

 Let's see what this alternate approach would look like in pseudocode: